ChadFarrow/5050/NIP.md

 ## Event Kinds

-### Kind 31950: Fundraiser Campaign
+### Kind 31950: Fundraiser

-A fundraiser campaign is an addressable event that defines a 50/50 raffle for a podcaster.
+A fundraiser is an addressable event that defines a 50/50 raffle for a podcaster.

 **Required tags:**
-- `d` - unique identifier for the campaign
+- `d` - unique identifier for the fundraiser
-- `title` - campaign title
+- `title` - fundraiser title
-- `description` - campaign description
+- `description` - fundraiser description
 - `target` - target amount in millisats (string)
 - `ticket_price` - price per ticket in millisats (string)
-- `end_date` - unix timestamp when campaign ends (string)
+- `end_date` - unix timestamp when fundraiser ends (string)
 - `podcast` - podcast name or identifier

 **Optional tags:**
-- `image` - campaign image URL
+- `image` - fundraiser image URL
 - `podcast_url` - podcast website or RSS feed URL
 - `episode` - specific episode this fundraiser is for
-- `duration` - campaign duration in seconds (alternative to calculating from creation time and end_date)
+- `duration` - fundraiser duration in seconds (alternative to calculating from creation time and end_date)

-**Content:** Additional campaign details in plaintext
+**Content:** Additional fundraiser details in plaintext

 Example:
 ```json